 Although price isn’t the overriding concern in many purchase decisions, keeping prices reasonable makes your products more competitive and discourages new entrants into your market.

-Regardless of which method used to determine price, a firm’s costs figure into the final price somewhere.
+Regardless of which method you use to determine price, a firm’s costs figure into the final price somewhere.
 Keeping those costs as low as possible while limiting the impact of these decisions on the final product helps keep prices down.

 Leveraging your resources by outsourcing as much as possible reduces costs.
 Leveraging involves renting rather than buying, hiring consultants rather than employees, and buying rather than making whenever possible until economies of scale justify these expenditures.